Towards Low-Photon Nanoscale Imaging: Holographic Phase Retrieval via Maximum Likelihood Optimization: Numerical experiments

-\subsection{Low-Photon Imaging Experiments}
+\subsection{Low-photon imaging experiments}

-We consider the comparative performance of the HoloML algorithms on various biophysical specimen test images that are corrupted with Poisson shot noise with an average photon flux value of $N_p=1$.
-The images reconstructed from these simulations, with no beamstop occluding data, are shown in \cref{fig:low-photon-compar-stop0-images}, and the corresponding relative error values are shown in \cref{fig:low-photon-compar-stop0-data}.
-The analogous images and data for experiments given data occluded by a beamstop are shown in \cref{fig:low-photon-compar-stop5per-images} and \cref{fig:low-photon-compar-stop5per-data}, respectively.
-In all these experiments, the HoloML algorithms clearly produce the best image reconstruction, as well as the smallest relative error.
+As discussed in \cref{subsec:noise}, imaging given low-photon data is necessary for HCDI applications to biological specimens that are sensitive to radiation damage, and as well requires less energy resources.
+At the same time, low-photon data is corrupted by high levels of Poisson shot noise.
+This provides the main motivation for developing a maximum likelihood framework for holographic phase retrieval.
+To validate the performance of this method, we consider the comparative performance of the HoloML algorithms on various biophysical specimen test images that are corrupted with Poisson shot noise with an average photon flux value of $N_p=1$.
+The images reconstructed from these simulations are shown in \cref{fig:low-photon-compar-stop0-images}, and the corresponding relative error values are shown in \cref{fig:low-photon-compar-stop0-data}.
+In these experiments, the HoloML algorithms clearly produce the best image reconstruction, as well as the smallest relative error.
+This behavior is expected, since only the HoloML method accounts for high values of Poisson shot noise.

-\subsection{Varying the Photon Flux}
+\subsubsection{Varying the photon flux}

 The comparative performance of these algorithms at varying average photon flux values, specifically for $N_p = 1000, 100, 10, 1, 0.1$, is studied.
-The resulting reconstructed images and corresponding relative errors are shown in \cref{fig:Np-varying-compar-stop0-images} and \cref{fig:Np-varying-compar-stop0-data}, respectively, for reconstruction of the mimivirus image given data with no beamstop, and given data with beamstop occlusion in \cref{fig:Np-varying-compar-stop5per-images} and \cref{fig:Np-varying-compar-stop5per-data}, respectively.
+The resulting reconstructed images and corresponding relative errors are shown in \cref{fig:Np-varying-compar-stop0-images} and \cref{fig:Np-varying-compar-stop0-data}, respectively.
 It is observed that as the value of $N_p$ decreases, the image reconstruction quality is dramatically improved using the HoloML algorithms.